evgenyb/aks-workshops/06-monitoring-options-in-aks/labs/lab-04/readme.md

-# lab-04 - configure scraping of Prometheus metrics with Azure Monitor
+# lab-04 OPTIONAL - configure scraping of Prometheus metrics with Azure Monitor

 `Prometheus` is a popular open source metric monitoring solution and is a part of the [Cloud Native Compute Foundation](https://www.cncf.io/).
 Container insights provides a seamless onboarding experience to collect Prometheus metrics.